jtreeves/budget-backend/README.md

 - A model for the app's users
 - A model for the users' budgets
 - Routes for full CRUD functionality for both models

+Installation Instructions

+ERD

+Routes Map

+Explanations of Technologies Used

+Explanation of General Approach

+Unsolved Problems and Major Hurdles